JSI-1187-01 Monotherapy and in Combination With Dabrafenib for Advanced Solid Tumors With MAPK Pathway Mutations

 Selected subjects will include males and females age ≥18 years; histologically confirmed locally advanced or metastatic solid tumors with archived tumor sample from the primary, recurrent or metastatic disease with documented MAPK pathway mutation or pathway hyperactivating mutations; advanced or recovered from all acute toxicities (≤ Grade 1) due to prior therapy; adequate renal and hepatic function; and no known history of significant cardiac or retinal disease.

-Part B (Combination Dose Escalation): Following screening, a total of up to 24 subjects are anticipated to establish the MTD of JSI-1187 plus dabrafenib in BRAF V600-mutated locally advanced or metastatic solid tumors.
-Twice daily doses of both drugs will be taken in the fasted state.
+(On hold, effective 05 July 2023) Part B (Combination Dose Escalation): Following screening, a total of up to 36 subjects are anticipated to establish the MTD of JSI-1187 plus dabrafenib in BRAF V600E/K-mutated unresectable or metastatic melanoma, BRAF V600E-mutated metastatic non-small cell lung cancer (NSCLC), BRAF V600E-mutated locally advanced or metastatic anaplastic thyroid cancer, or other BRAF V600E-mutated unresectable or metastatic solid tumors.
 A 3+3 dose escalation schema will be followed to establish the MTD of the JSI-1187 plus dabrafenib combination.
+Daily doses of both drugs will be taken in the fasted state.
 A total of 6 subjects will be treated at the JSI-1187 plus dabrafenib combined MTD before beginning Part C.

-Part C (Expansion Cohorts): Following screening, a total of 55 subjects in 3 cohorts are anticipated to expand the disease treatment settings of JSI-1187 in combination with dabrafenib in BRAF V600-mutated advanced solid tumor malignancies.
+(On hold, effective 05 July 2023) Part C (Expansion Cohorts): Following screening, a total of 58 subjects in 3 cohorts are anticipated to expand the disease treatment settings of JSI-1187 in combination with dabrafenib in BRAF V600E/K-mutated melanoma or BRAF V600E-mutated NSCLC.

-Cohort 1: JSI-1187 plus dabrafenib in BRAF V600-mutated metastatic melanoma after two prior therapies for metastatic disease, including anti-PD1 therapy, with or without ipilimumab, and BRAF/MEK inhibitor treatment. (n=20).
+Cohort 1: JSI-1187 plus dabrafenib in BRAF V600E/K-mutated unresectable or metastatic melanoma after 1-3 prior therapies for metastatic disease, including anti-PD1 therapy, with or without ipilimumab, and BRAF/MEK inhibitor treatment. (n=21).

-Cohort 2: JSI-1187 plus dabrafenib in BRAF V600-mutated metastatic melanoma after adjuvant therapy for Stage 3 disease followed by therapy for metastatic disease, including anti-PD-1 therapy, with or without ipilimumab or BRAF/MEK inhibitor treatment. (n=20).
+Cohort 2: JSI-1187 plus dabrafenib in BRAF V600E/K-mutated unresectable or metastatic melanoma after BRAF/MEK inhibitor adjuvant therapy for Stage 3 disease followed by 1-2 prior therapies for metastatic disease, including anti-PD-1 therapy, with or without ipilimumab, and excluding BRAF/MEK inhibitor treatment. (n=21).